-It is the expectation of Palomar College that minor children will be under the constant supervision of parents or guardians (notwith-standing those minor children enrolled in Palomar College classes and programs) and that said parents or guardians are responsible for assuring appropriate behavior of minor children.
+It is the expectation of Palomar College that minor children will be under the constant supervision of paretns or guardians (notwith-standing those minor children enrolled in Palomar College classes and programs) and that said parents or guardians are responsible for assuring appropriate behavior of minor children.
 Parents or guardians will be held responsible when the behavior of minor children constitutes a violation of the Palomar College Code of Conduct and these parents or guardians will be directed to remove the minor children from District facilities (classrooms, libraries, food services, operations, athletic events, public areas, etc.) should violations occur.

 - II.
 Consequences for Violations of the Student Code of Conduct This section provides information regarding the possible consequences for violations of the Palomar College Student Code of Conduct, including incidents of academic dishonesty.

 Disciplinary actions may include:

 - A. Warning (verbal and/or written)

 - B. Reprimand

 - C. Removal by the Instructor: Suspension by a District instructor for good cause from class for the day of suspension, and the following class meeting.
 The instructor's decision is final, and may not be appealed.
 Instructors must notify the Office of the Director of Student Affairs when this sanction is utilized so that accurate records can be maintained, and repeat offenders will be identified.
 (California Education Code, Section 76032)

 - D. Probation

 - E. Restitution

 - F. Community Service

 - G. Suspension

 - H. Expulsion

 - I. Appeals

-The Director of Student Affairs should be considered a resource person for students and staff desiring additional information or as- sistance with this policy.
-Department chairpersons and deans can assist as well.
+The Director of Student Affairs should be considered a resource person for students and staff desiring additional information of assistance with policy.